Stackable Shipping: How to choose an Add-on shipping profile

 Flat fee applies to each selected add-on

-• You have thin margins without a lot of room to cover for shipping errors/lost packages
+• You have thin profit margins and need to cover risks like lost packages

 Quantity-Based Shipping Profile